High White Blood Cell Count

 What causes a high white blood cell count?

-Infection, inflammation, stress, or disease such as leukemia.
+Infection, inflammation, stress, or diseases such as leukemia, among other possible causes.

 How is a high white blood cell count diagnosed?